 Your safety and the security of your property is a primary concern of Cal Maritime Police Department.
 Bicycle theft in recent years has increased significantly.
 We encourage you to participate in this voluntary free bicycle registration program.

 To register fill out this form and return it to the Police Department:

 - Licensing your bicycle increases the likelihood of recovery in case of theft.

 - Do not leave your bicycle unattended, parked or locked in an unauthorized area.
-Utilize Cal Maritime Academy authorized bicycle racks only.
+Utilize Cal Maritime authorized bicycle racks only.